arvinpoddar/ja3sentry/verifier-lambda/README.md

 # Verifier Lambda

-An Express REST API that supports two endpoints:
+An Node.js Express REST API that supports two endpoints:

 - `POST /api/verify`: Check a collection of JA3s against a database of *known threat* JA3 hashes
 - `POST /api/potential-threat`: Add a JA3 to a database table of *potentially* risky client signatures

+All data is persisted to a PostgreSQL database.

 The verifier also includes the script used to populate the database with the initial CSV database.
 These are available under `/populate`